jeffreycwitt/hn202/docs/intro.md

 So, why study history?

 To study history is to practice a form of self-determination.
-If power is always try to influence history, this means power is always actively at work trying to shape your own personal and social identity.
+If power is always trying to influence history, this means power is always actively at work trying to shape your own personal and social identity.

 Studying history is in many ways the critical examination of the "stories" that are already at work.
 To confirm those histories through your own study is to confirm your own self-identity rather than accept it.
 To challenge those histories as false or incomplete is to challenge the attempt of those in power to determine or distort your identity in ways that serve their own purposes rather than reflect the truth.